Technician Economy

 to unmudl

-The Technician Economy Institute and Unmudl® are connected, but they serve different roles.
-The Institute defines, convenes, researches, and advances the national framework.
+The Technician Economy Foundry and Unmudl® are connected, but they serve different roles.
+The Foundry defines, convenes, researches, and advances the national framework.
 Unmudl provides the Skills-to-Jobs® marketplace and execution infrastructure that helps translate employer demand into practical pathways, training capacity, and job outcomes.

-The Institute explains and organizes the Technician Economy.
+The Foundry explains and organizes the Technician Economy.
 Unmudl helps deploy it.

 ElementRole